monoamine11231/MeowPDF/README.md

 - **+**: Zoom in
 - **-**: Zoom out

 The keybindings can be customized by modifying the `[bindings]` section in the configuration file.
 The syntax for expressing key combinations is the same as of [keybinds-rs](https://github.com/rhysd/keybinds-rs/blob/main/doc/binding_syntax.md).
+The actions that keys can be bound to are the following:
+- `ToggleAlpha`: Toggles the alpha color mode.
+- `ToggleInverse`: Toggles the inverse color mode.
+- `CenterViewer`: Centers the viewer.
+- `ZoomIn`: Zooms in the viewer.
+- `ZoomOut`: Zooms out the viewer.
+- `JumpFirstPage`: Jumps to the first page of the document.
+- `JumpLastPage`: Jumps to the last page of the document.
+- `Quit`: Quits the document.

 > [!WARNING]
 > Be aware that character keys such as `a`, `b`, ... can not be combined with the Shift modifier explicitely.
 Capitalize the characters instead.

-The configuration TOML file is found in `~/.config/meowpdf`.
+#### URI Bar
+The URI annotation bar shows up when hovering a mouse event hovers a link in the PDF document.
+That bar displays the path of the hovered link.

+The URI bar can be customized by modifying the `[viewer.uri_hint]` section in the configuration file.
+The following parameters can be set and modified:
+- `enabled` (`true/false`): Enables the URI annotation bar.
+- `background` (`string`): Sets the background color of the URI annotation bar.
+- `foreground` (`string`): Sets the foreground color of the URI annotation bar.
+- `width` (`f32`): Sets the maximum width of the bar as a factor based off the current terminal size.

+The allowed color strings are listed [here](https://docs.rs/crossterm/latest/src/crossterm/style/types/color.rs.html#221-259).

+> [!NOTE]
+> The minimal URI bar width is currently 5 column cells.

 <div align="right"><kbd><a href="#table-of-contents">↑ Back to top ↑</a></kbd></div>
 <hr/>